 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-It’s a simple guide that’s easy enough for you to understand so you don’t have to dump everything on your CPA’s desk, where they then charge you $724389823 an hour to organize.
-OK, so they generally only charge a few hundred dollars an hour, but you get my point.
+It’s a simple guide that’s easy enough for you to understand so you don’t have to dump everything on your CPA’s desk.

-Take tax season into your own hands by using this in-depth guide to properly prepare (and file!) your taxes this year.
+Here’s how to do your own taxes!
+Use this in-depth guide to properly prepare (and file!) your taxes online every year.

 Step 1: Create a new file or folder